ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/unions-and-interfaces.md

 ```

 # Unions
 Unions are very similar to interfaces.
-The difference is that unions do not have fields in common.
+The difference is that members of an unions do not have fields in common.
-Unions are useful if you want to return completely disjunct objects.
+Unions are useful if you have completely disjunct structured types.

 ```sdl
 type Group {